 8) Don’t decorateFinally, keep it simple.
 Resist the urge to decorate your icon design.
 Some of the best apps still suffer from awkward icons.
 (Wunderlist immediately comes to mind.
 Just think of how much nicer it would look without the shadows and outlining.)
 Decoration just ends up looking awkward in these small spaces.
 It can also overwhelm the design.
 Think about icons as design accent marks, they aren’t the primary focus.
 If a user lingers on an icon too long because they are trying to work out the meaning of it, they can lose track of what they are supposed to do.
 Icons should signal quick interactions.

+ConclusionIcon design can be a lot of fun if you have time to hone this skill.
+But if you aren’t an expert don’t worry.
+There are plenty of great shops out there that release icon sets for you to use in your projects.
 If you are just starting with icon design, it is worth downloading one of these sets.
 Toss the icons on a grid and pick them apart.
 You can learn a lot about how to better create your own simple shapes from this exercise.

 Carrie Cousins is a freelance writer with more than 10 years of experience in the communications industry, including writing for print and online publications, and design and editing.
 You can connect with Carrie on Twitter @carriecousins.